 You always hear, “it’s not what you know… but who you know.”
-While searching for a job, you can go into a million interviews spewing the information that your college professors taught you, but if you don’t have connections, it’s going to be a much harder process.
+While searching for a job, you can go into a million interviews spewing the information your college professors taught you, but if you don’t have connections, it’s going to be a much harder process.

 Being connected to an employee in a company can be of great value to you.
 But not everybody has a successful older brother, or aunt working for the company of their dreams.
 So how do you go about connecting with someone that you don’t even know exists?